aguschin/art-guide/image_crop_module/README.md

 # Image Croper Module

 This module is in charge of cropping and adjust the image to the object of interest, in this case it is a painting.
 In case there is no painting, it returns the original image.
-The legacy cropper description based on component can be found [here](CCROPER.md)
+The legacy cropper description based on component can be found [here](CCROPER.md).
+For more information, read this [medium post](https://medium.com/@mjason98/paintings-extraction-from-images-art-guide-6002a749593e) about this module.